ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 - Lipidomics

 **Usage**
-Default application on Polly allow you to perform downstream analysis on single mode (either positive or negative mode) as well as dual mode (both positive and negative mode) targeted, semi-targeted (without retention time) and untargeted unlabeled metabolomics data along with insightful visualizations.
+Default application on Polly allows you to perform downstream analysis on single-mode (either positive or negative mode) as well as dual-mode (both positive and negative mode) targeted, semi-targeted (without retention time) and untargeted unlabeled metabolomics data along with insightful visualizations.
 The app provides a variety of normalization methods, scaling options and data visualization functionalities, thereby allowing an efficient analysis of the data to get actionable insights.

 - The application supports data with a simple matrix having samples in the columns and metabolites in the rows.
 - It provides different normalization and scaling methods to perform on the data.